silicons/Citadel-Station-13-RP/engines.md

 ### supporting machinery

+supporting machinery attach to the core by being adjacent

+they can be controlled via the control plane and linked consoles

 #### plasma tap

+- removes plasma from the core
+- can inject plasma into the core but this is, obviously, usually not worth it
+  - lol jumpstarting another ship?
+- configurable rate

 #### fuel injector

+- takes fuel
+- injects it
+- shrimple as

 #### control plane

+- provides an interface for control
+  - control consoles need this basically - link the ids together
+  - in the Future we might wanna look into making it use network cables instead but for now don't worry about it that's a Silicons Insanity Project
+- provides power to the core
+  - if any core functions require power this is where it's input from.
+  - this takes power from a wire. so yes, losing engine power bad
+  - on the bright side, cutting the apc doesn't just fuck the engine now lol
+  - **all supporting machinery receive power

 #### pipenet adapter

+#### LASERS

 ### fuel

+we have a few options here

+#### solid / reagent fuel

+- fuels are stored in containers
+- containers are stored in injectors and, well, injected
+- if/when we get plumbing we can use that for the reagents

+#### gaseous fuel

+- fuels are stored in canisters
+- fuels can be piped into injectors
+- fuels can also be put into the pipenet adapter but this is Potentially A Very Bad Idea

+#### both

+- both. we start off by coding solid / reagent fuels, then add in translations for it to become gas / become reagent from gas
+- we should optimally make solid a thing first, this is minimal effort for minimum viable product

 ### startup, mechanics, reactions, output

 ### accidents